You’re stressed. You can’t seem to relax. There’s no time for a break. Sound familiar?

 Alright, you’ve tried meditation, you’ve gone for your walks and drank three cups of tea, but you’re still really stressed out.
 Now what?

 So, let out your frustrations in a safe way!
-Any physical activity at this point will be helpful in releasing some of your aggravation and stress.
+Any physical activity at this point will be helpful in releasing some of your aggravation and stress and is considered self-care.

 Join a gym and make full use of their boxing equipment, go to a regulated Break Room and break a bunch of glasses, scream into your pillow at the top of your lungs, sing and dance until you’re exhausted, or go for a quick run.